 Last – but not least – advertisers can Adjust Bids by Placement (formerly Bid+) for Sponsored Products campaigns using the Placement Report, which contains performance data for each of the following:

 After reviewing your performance data, you can then elect to set specific Top of Search (First Page) and Product Page modifiers up to 900%.
 Note that this modifier is applied in conjunction with your Campaign Bidding Strategy so it’s important to do your due diligence and ensure that you’re not telling Amazon to bid excessively.

-How do Campaign Bidding Strategies and Placement Modifiers behave in practice?
+How do Amazon Bidding Strategies and Placement Modifiers Behave in Practice?

 Campaign Bidding Strategy: Dynamic Bids – Up and Down